-So 𝛼 and 𝛽 are the complementary angles that we’re interested in.
-So what I’m going to do is I’m just gonna work with each of these angles in turn.
+So, what I’m going to do is I’m just gonna work with each of these angles in turn.
 I’m going to start with angle 𝛼.
 And first I’m gonna label the three sides of this triangle in relation to angle 𝛼, so the hypotenuse, the opposite, and the adjacent.
-The hypotenuse of a right-angled triangle is of course always the same side.
-But remember then the adjacent and the opposite change depending on which angle you’re interested in.
-So in relation to angle 𝛼, 𝑦 is the opposite and 𝑥 is the adjacent.
+The hypotenuse of a right-angled triangle is, of course, always the same side.
+But remember, then, the adjacent and the opposite change depending on which angle you’re interested in.
+So, in relation to angle 𝛼, 𝑦 is the opposite and 𝑥 is the adjacent.

-Now looking back at these ratios, you’ll also see that there are two places where 𝑥 over 𝑧 appears.
-So cos of 𝛼 is equal to 𝑥 over 𝑧 and sine of 𝛽 is also equal to 𝑥 over 𝑧.
-So therefore I must have that cos of 𝛼 is equal to sine of 𝛽.
+Now, looking back at these ratios, you’ll also see that there are two places where 𝑥 over 𝑧 appears.
+So, cos of 𝛼 is equal to 𝑥 over 𝑧 and sin of 𝛽 is also equal to 𝑥 over 𝑧.
+So, therefore, I must have that cos of 𝛼 is equal to sin of 𝛽.
 Again, if I replace 𝛽 with 90 minus 𝛼, then it gives me another general relationship for complementary angles.
-So I have that cos of 𝛼 is equal to sine of 90 minus 𝛼.
+So, I have that cos of 𝛼 is equal to sin of 90 minus 𝛼.